VityaSchel/lufin/docs/INSTALL.md

      - MongoDB can be used as your personal preference
    - Storages:
      - Local uploads is fastest and recommended for most cases
+     - Local Minio S3 can be beneficial for very high load due to caching
      - Remote S3 can be used for machines with small disk capacity
 3. Run `./run.sh` command with selected database and storage passed as arguments